 Everyday ethics of suicide and medical aid in dying

-Marjorie Montreuil, Nurse, PhD (Pragmatic Health Ethics Research Unit, McGill University); Eric Racine, PhD (Pragmatic Health Ethics Research Unit, Université de Montréal, McGill University); Catherine P. Gros, Nurse, MSc(a) (Douglas Mental Health University Institute); Monique Séguin, Psychologist, PhD (Université du Québec en Outaouais)
+Eric Racine, PhD (Pragmatic Health Ethics Research Unit, Université de Montréal, McGill University); Caroline Favron-Godbout, MA (Pragmatic Health Ethics Research Unit, Université de Montréal); Marjorie Montreuil, Nurse, PhD (Pragmatic Health Ethics Research Unit, McGill University); Catherine P. Gros, Nurse, MSc(a) (Douglas Mental Health University Institute); Monique Séguin, Psychologist, PhD (Université du Québec en Outaouais)

 Quebec Network on Suicide, Mood disorders, and Related Disorders (RQSHA); Fonds de recherche du Québec – Santé (FRQ-S)